Erin A. Snider

 erinsnider [at] cantab.net

 Welcome!
 I'm an Assistant Professor of International Affairs at Texas A&M University's George H.W.
 Bush School of Government and Public Service.

-I was a Fulbright Fellow in Egypt and a Gates Scholar at the University of Cambridge, where I earned my PhD in Politics and International Studies.
+I was a Carnegie Fellow with the New America Foundation, a Fulbright Fellow in Egypt and a Gates Scholar at the University of Cambridge, where I earned my PhD in Politics and International Studies.
 I earned my MSc in Middle East Politics at the School of Oriental and African Studies (SOAS) at the University of London.
-Before arriving at the Bush School, I was a Postdoctoral Fellow in Regional Political Economy at the Niehaus Center for Globalization and Governance at Princeton University's Woodrow Wilson School.
+Before arriving at the Bush School, I was a Postdoctoral Fellow in Regional Political Economy at the Niehaus Center for Globalization and Governance at Princeton University's School of Public and International Affairs.

-Before returning to academia, I worked for several years on humanitarian demining issues with the U.S. Department of State and the UN Association of the USA.
+Before returning to academia, I worked for several years on development and humanitarian demining with the U.S. Department of State and the UN Association of the USA (UN-USA).

 My research has been supported by the Gates Trust, the New America Foundation, the Scowcroft Institute at Texas A&M, and American University's Bridging the Gap Initiative and my work has appeared in International Studies Quarterly, PS: Political Science and Politics, Globalizations, Middle East Journal, and Middle East Policy among other outlets.